 “I keep watching his videos and try to learn as much as I can.
 His focus is always on the win and the team requirements.
 That’s how I want to be.”

 Much like the former India men’s skipper, Roy too has a real intensity about her when she walks in to bat.
 Nothing ever appears to faze her.
 She is hungry for runs; her eyes locked on the prize.
 She is a woman on a mission who will take nothing less than a win.
 Personal glory doesn't matter.

 “My coach, Seema di (Singh) always tells me that if you are playing, you should make sure you help your team win the game.
 That is the most important thing.
 Your performances don’t count if you don’t see the team through.
 You should not be happy at all.
 Agar aap match jitaake aate ho, that makes a big difference.
-[If you win the match for you team, that makes a big difference].
-That is what counts.”

 “That has become part of my system now – may aim is always to win games for my team, whether I am batting or ‘keeping.
 I need to put the team in a winning situation.
 If we are batting first, I need to help my team reach a score that scares the opposition, and if we are chasing, as an opener, I need to set the right tempo.
 And if I get set, it is my responsibility to see the game through.”